microtrain/bootcamp/07-JavaScript/05-Canvas.md

 ly = false,
 ```

-Update your setXY() method so that it updates lx,ly.
+Update your setXY() method so that it updates lx, ly.
 ```js
 //Set the x,y coords based on current event data
 setXY: function(evt) {